PatchworkOS 19e446b

 Converts the user space memory protection flags to page table entry flags.

-void * vmm_alloc (space_t *space, void *virtAddr, uint64_t length, pml_flags_t pmlFlags, vmm_alloc_flags_t allocFlags)
+void * vmm_alloc (space_t *space, void *virtAddr, size_t length, size_t alignment, pml_flags_t pmlFlags, vmm_alloc_flags_t allocFlags)

 Allocates and maps virtual memory in a given address space.

-void * vmm_map (space_t *space, void *virtAddr, void *physAddr, uint64_t length, pml_flags_t flags, space_callback_func_t func, void *private)
+void * vmm_map (space_t *space, void *virtAddr, phys_addr_t physAddr, size_t length, pml_flags_t flags, space_callback_func_t func, void *data)

 Maps physical memory to virtual memory in a given address space.

-void * vmm_map_pages (space_t *space, void *virtAddr, void **pages, uint64_t pageAmount, pml_flags_t flags, space_callback_func_t func, void *private)
+void * vmm_map_pages (space_t *space, void *virtAddr, pfn_t *pfns, size_t amount, pml_flags_t flags, space_callback_func_t func, void *data)

 Maps an array of physical pages to virtual memory in a given address space.